 - Four to eight weeks of treatment by licensed, on-staff therapists

-- Goal of improving function, safety, strength, and endurance
+- The goal of improving function, safety, strength, and endurance

 Therapy can be initiated prior to surgery in order to help speed up the recovery process following surgery.
 Therapy after a knee, back, hip, or shoulder surgery will result in a better range of motion, improved flexibility, increased strength, gait/walking progress, and increased function.